Dian Farmer Learning To Grow Our Own Food

 What You Need To Do:

-1. Put the garlic cloves and chili peppers in a blender and puree them.
+• First thing put the garlic cloves and chili peppers in a blender and puree them (this helps release the garlic oil, too).

-4. Spray the mixture on the affected plants.
-Repeat the spray every few days or as long as you can see the pests in your plants.
+• Repeat the spray every few days or as long as you can see the common pests in your plants.

-An alcohol solution is effective in repelling insects from your houseplants.
-Always try a spot test to see how your plant responds.
+A rubbing alcohol solution is a great way to gain effective control over heavy infestations and for repelling insects from your houseplants.
+Always try a spot test to see how your plant material responds.

 What You Need: